itnproducoes/openheart/README.md

 This agreement is governed by Brazilian law, and the courts of the Licensor’s city shall have jurisdiction over any disputes.

 Note: We removed GPLv3 files that were kept in error; they were not in use.
 Older versions (v1.01 or earlier) remain under GPLv3.
+Between January 3rd and 17th, 2026, this repository included third-party files under GPL-3.0 (driver ST7735).
+These were not used in the project build.
+On January 17th, 2026, these files were removed.
+The files were (and are) GPL-3.0; any restrictions of the ‘Freeware’ license do not apply to them.

 ---